msse-2022-bootcamp/lessons/group/group5.md

 f^*(r_{ij}) = 48 [(\frac{1}{r_{ij}})^{12} - \frac{1}{2}(\frac{1}{r_{ij}})^{6}]
 $$

-which is a function of the particle particle distance, $$ r_ij $$ .
+which is a function of the particle particle distance, $$ r_{ij} $$ .
+This is called the pair virial.
+Cutoffs and the minimum image convention (periodic boundaries) should be used for this calculation.
+You can loop over all of your particles and calculate this and compare to the [reported values from NIST](https://www.nist.gov/mml/csd/chemical-informatics-group/lennard-jones-fluid-reference-calculations-cuboid-cell) for our starting configurations (see $$ W_{pair} $$ in the table)

-And the tail correction is
+The tail correction is

 $$
 P_{tail} = \frac{16 \pi N^2}{3 V^{*2}} \left[\frac{2}{3} (\frac{1}{r_c^*})^9 - (\frac{1}{r_c^*})^3\right]